Ever wonder where birds sleep? Especially on cold winter nights? Most birdwatchers ask this question or the other, "Do birds sleep at all?"

 This is why birds tuck their bills into their shoulder feathers and why many water birds often sleep with one leg held tightly up against the body.

-Song birds such as cardinals, blue jays and finches retire to dense thickets of vegetation.
-Take a walk at dusk through such habitat and you'll be amazed at the commotion as birds settle in for the night.
+Take a walk at dusk through such a habitat and you'll be amazed at the commotion as birds settle in for the night.

 Even greater protection is found in evergreen refuges such as conifers and ivy-covered walls.
 This is a good ecological reason for every bird-friendly backyard to include some evergreens.

 Other avian sleeping arrangements are a bit more unusual.
-Bobwhite sleep in a tight circle on the ground, all heads facing outward.
+The Bobwhite sleeps in a tight circle on the ground, all heads facing outward.

 The contact enables them to conserve precious body heat, and the outward orientation allows wary eyes to detect danger in all directions.